Careers in Economics

 The most popular careers in economics are in financial services, including: brokerage firms (e.g. Merrill Lynch), investment banks (e.g. JP Morgan), retail banks (e.g. M&T Bank), and insurance companies (e.g. AIG).
 Jobs in finance can generally be classified into sales (e.g. financial advisor) and analysis (e.g. financial analyst).
 However, economics is applicable in so many fields that our graduates are now working in such varied areas as consulting, retail management, consumer goods industries, advertising, publishing, the health sector, not-for-profit research organizations, U.S. government agencies (local, state, and federal), and various organizations such as the World Bank, United Nations agencies, and the International Monetary Fund.

 The demand for economists has increased steadily over the past decades.
 There are several reasons for this.
-Foremost is the transition over the past forty years of economics into an applied science, a change made possible by powerful computers, advanced mathematical and statistical software, and the collection of detailed datasets by government agencies such as the Bureau of Labor Statistics, research organizations such as the National Bureau of Economic Research, and universities such as UB.
+Foremost is the transition over the past forty years of economics into an applied science, a change made possible by powerful computers, advanced mathematical and statistical software, and the collection of detailed datasets by government agencies such as the Bureau of Labor Statistics, research organizations such as the National Bureau of Economic Research, and universities such as the University at Buffalo.
 The well-trained economics graduate today offers to employers analytic insights that were unavailable earlier.
 Second is the ever-wider application of economic analysis.
 Organizations that never thought in economic terms now find themselves having to do so.
 Not least is the unhappy fact that resources are evermore scarce in our world and so how they are used grows continually in importance.
 Economics is a science whose time is here.
 The need for economists is strong and will continue to grow.
 Starting salaries are high compared to those for graduates in most other subjects.

 |Discipline||Average Starting Salary||Change from Previous Year|